 - Where will be cells be taken from?

 - How are the cells delivered to my body?

 The bottom line?
 Look at the reviews, visit the clinic before committing, ask questions, and trust your gut.

 The future of stem cell therapy is bright, but there is still a lot of work to be done.
 With dishonest clinics like the one mentioned in this story and countless others across the country, stem cell therapy is facing an uphill battle.
 The Food and Drug Administration (FDA) announced they were implementing new policy steps and enforcement efforts to ensure clinics like this aren’t preying on clueless patients looking for a pain management solution.
 This is a step in the right direction and one that we will keep an eye on.
 Furthermore, stem cell laws are critical to how this type of therapy is offered to the general public.

 To learn more about stem cell therapy or if you have any questions, give Texas Partners Healthcare Group a call today.
 We are here to answer your questions and dispel any misnomers you have about stem cell therapy.
-Don’t hesitate to give us a call or stop by any of our clinics today.
+Don’t hesitate to give our pain management clinic in Frisco a call or stop by any of our clinics today.